Home Theater Headphones Are A Good Idea

 Now I get it, you’re going to encounter the urge to crank your system up from time to time, (I know I do) but there’s going to be instances where you can’t.

-For those, you’ll definitely want a good set.
+For those, you’ll definitely want a good set that provides a quality sound.
 At least that way, there’s a happy medium.

 How Do Headphones Work?